Petr Čech: Senior

+UEFA European Championships

 On 17 October 2007, Čech captained the Czech Republic team in their Euro 2008 Group D qualifier against Germany.
 He kept a clean sheet and the Czechs defeated Germany 3–0 away to book their place for the finals in Austria and Switzerland.
 In the last group game of the final tournament, Čech was beaten three times in the final 15 minutes as Turkey overcame a two-goal deficit to knock the Czechs out. Čech had a cross slip through his hands, allowing Nihat Kahveci to score Turkey's equalising goal.

 On 29 May 2012, Čech was named in the Czech Republic's squad for Euro 2012 in Poland and Ukraine.
-In the Czech Republic's group match against Greece, a fumble from Čech allowed the Greeks a goal.
-The match, however, finished 2–1 in the Czech Republic's favour. Čech deputised for the injured Tomáš Rosický as captain in the final group match against Poland, as the Czech Republic qualified for the quarter-final with a 1–0 win. Čech's captaincy continued in the quarter-final, where the Czechs lost to Portugal through a 79th-minute Cristiano Ronaldo goal.
+In the Czech Republic's group match against Greece, a fumble from Čech allowed the Greeks a goal. Čech deputised for the injured Tomáš Rosický as captain in the final group match against Poland, as the Czech Republic qualified for the quarter-finals with a 1–0 victory. Čech's captaincy continued in the quarter-final, where the Czechs lost to Portugal through a 79th-minute Cristiano Ronaldo goal.

+100th appearance and retirement

-On 26 March 2013, Čech made his 100th appearance for the Czech Republic, keeping a clean sheet in a 3–0 win over Armenia.
-He equalled the national record of former teammate Karel Poborský on 17 November 2015, when he earned his 118th cap in a 3–1 loss to neighbours Poland in Wrocław.
-The following 27 May, he took the record outright by playing in a 6–0 friendly win over Malta.
+On 26 March 2013, Čech made his 100th appearance for the Czech Republic, keeping a clean sheet in a 3–0 win over Armenia. Čech equalled the national record of former teammate Karel Poborský on 17 November 2015, when he earned his 118th appearance in a 3–1 loss to neighbours Poland in Wrocław.
+The following 27 May, he took the record outright by playing in a 6–0 friendly victory over Malta.

 On 8 July 2016, Čech announced his retirement from international football.
 He is the most capped player in the history of the Czech team, with 124 caps.

-Post-retirement career

-Management and non-contract football
+Management career and non-contract football

 In June 2019, Čech returned to former club Chelsea as a technical and performance advisor.

 In October 2020, Čech was included in Chelsea's 25-man Premier League squad for the 2020–21 season.
 The club announced that Čech was included as an emergency goalkeeper and as a non-contract player, and that this was a precautionary move due to the COVID-19 pandemic.
-He made one appearance for the Chelsea's under-23 team in the Premier League 2.
+He made one appearance for Chelsea's under-23 team in the Premier League 2.

 During a protest against the proposed European Super League outside Stamford Bridge on 20 April 2021, Čech approached fans who were blocking the team bus and could be heard saying "give us time".
 The fans did move and the team bus was able to enter after a short delay.
 Later that day, Chelsea were among the first clubs to withdraw from the league.

 In June 2022, Čech left Chelsea after Todd Boehly took over the club.